SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation

 Another limitation of existing approaches is either being restricted to a set of predefined attacks~\cite{dl_vul2} or using a set of predefined rules to define the potential interplay between vulnerabilities~\cite{mulval2}.
-Given the rising complexity of cyber-attacks, a comprehensive approach is vital to ensure the security of network assets and sensitive data.
+Given the rising complexity of cyber-attacks, a comprehensive approach rather needed.

 \textbf{Challenges.} There are three major challenges for attack path detection: (1) \textbf{Adaptiveness}: How to develop an automated and adaptive identification of attack paths given the dynamic nature of the network structure driven by trends such as remote users, bring-your-own devices, and cloud assets?
 (2) \textbf{Agility}: With attackers constantly finding new ways to exploit vulnerabilities, how to comprehensively identify the potential interplay between vulnerabilities without being bound to a pre-defined set of rules or attack scenarios?
-(3) \textbf{Efficiency}: How to efficiently characterize and rank the risks of attack paths, and autonomously triage the ones requiring prompt response without disrupting the network functionalities? \\
+(3) \textbf{Efficiency}: How to efficiently characterize and rank the risks of attack paths, and autonomously triage the ones requiring prompt response without disrupting the network functionalities?